THE BOARD OF NCC

 Morgan Ingalls Biography

 Morgan has been caving since 2008 and has been an NCC board member since 2011, where she is also the Merlins Preserve Manager.
 Morgan’s life revolves around caves, bats, and conservation, and can frequently be found caving, digging, and surveying in Massachusetts and Vermont.
 She holds a B.S.
 Biochemistry from Marlboro College, and an M.Sci. in Environmental Studies with a focus on Conservation Biology from Antioch University New England.
-She currently lives in southern Vermont and works as a bat biologist at Biodiversity Research Institute.
+She currently lives in southern Vermont and works as a bat biologist through out the northeast.

 Michael Chu Biography